Dzogchen: The Resting Meditation of a Kusulu

 Formal meditation in our tradition is called "shamatha-vipashyana."
 This is the sanskrit term.
 In tibetan it is called "shine-lakthong."
 These two words correspond to the method and result of practice.
 Shamatha is the point of contact with "now" beyond habitual reference point.
 Vipashyana is then encountering whatever arises from the point of view of "nowness"--everything which arises has the texture or one taste of non reference point.
 That goes for what we think of as outer experience, inner thoughts and emotions and this cognizing awareness itself.

 Shamatha is a momentary experience which cannot be maintained or fabricated.
 It is like the moment of yelling "PHAT!"
+Or the moment we trip over the coffee table.
 Vipashyana is the experience of the echo of that point of contact.
-In reality shamatha and vipashyana are the same thing-- but as practitioners we experience them as two elements of the experience of practice.
+In reality shamatha and vipashyana are the same thing-- but as practitioners we describe them as two elements of the experience of practice.

 So how do we do that in our formal practice?
 The answer is, "We follow Trungpa Rinpoche's instructions."